-Elizabeth holds a BA in Modern Languages, an MA in Religious Studies from SOAS, University of London and a PhD from the Faculty of Divinity, University of Cambridge.
+Elizabeth trained as a professional translator, and also holds a BA in Modern Languages, an MA in Religious Studies from SOAS, University of London and a PhD from the Faculty of Divinity, University of Cambridge.
 Her doctoral work, published under the title A History of Modern Yoga, was on the modernisation of Hinduism and more particularly on the modernisation of yoga and its transmission to the West.

 2007 – ‘A Preliminary Survey of Modern Yoga Studies’, Asian Medicine, Tradition and Modernity, vol. 3, no. 1: 1-19.

 2005 – “Modern Yoga” in Encyclopedia of New Religious Movements, Peter Clarke (ed.), Routledge, Oxford.

 2004 – A History of Modern Yoga: Patañjali and Western Esotericism, Bloomsbury, London and New York.